illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 ### Revision Statements
 This is an internal-only note.
 Revision Date should be entered as year only.
 Revision Description is free text.
 Include any internal-facing revision information that will be helpful for staff to know in the future.
 This information is supplemental to what is included in the public-facing Processing Information note.

+When recording reparative description work, make sure to include information about any specific guides referenced, who did the reparative work, and in what year the work occurred.

 ---

 ### Related Accessions